 They are not bullies, but rather individuals who are ineffectively trying to assert (expected) power within relationships in inappropriate ways.
 To effectively influence future choices and social outcomes, we can help 8- to 10-year olds learn the tools they need to engage in more positive social interactions.

 One component of social and emotional growth in 8- to 10-year olds is their desire for increased independence from parents and siblings, and their increased desire to be seen as intelligent and knowledgeable.
 As they struggle to find the means to appropriately individuate, they can, at times, seem willful or defiant.
 Children begin negotiating for what they want or arguing their point of view, at home and with peers, applying their more highly developed thinking skills, advanced language abilities, and increased concentration skills.

 Supporting children this age means actively listening to their goals and remaining on their side as they achieve them, while simultaneously maintaining necessary limits and boundaries.
 Thus, instead of controlling your child, you are guiding them to learn to control themself.

-- Give him a small budget to choose clothes that match his style.
+- Give your child a small budget to choose clothes that match their style.

-- Allow him choice in deciding the family menu.
+- Allow your child choice in deciding the family menu.

-- Give him veto power when selecting activities.
+- Give your child veto power when selecting activities.